 Several features have been identified that may aid in making this distinction.
 A study of 81 covert nonnatural infant deaths documented the following:

-77% of the infants had a history of an ALTE manifesting as apnea, cyanosis, marked pallor, loss of muscle tone, or seizure
+77% of the infants had a history of a BRUE manifesting as apnea, cyanosis, marked pallor, loss of muscle tone, or seizure

 48% had been hospitalized within the week preceding the death